 UOCAVA voter

-An overseas voter or an activeduty member of the U.S. military, either within or outside the United States, including any accompanying spouse and family members who are eligible to vote in their last place of residence in the United States.
+An overseas voter or an active-duty member of the U.S. military, either within or outside the United States, including any accompanying spouse and family members who are eligible to vote in their last place of residence in the United States.
 The Uniformed and Overseas Citizens Absentee Voting Act is commonly referred to as UOCAVA.

 usability